Submission Preparation Checklist

 - Ensure your corrections are minimal and absolutely necessary

 - Mark the adjustments clearly in the text and margins, and keep a copy of what you sent to the editor

 - Notify the editorial office of all corrections within 48 hours of your receipt of the material

-- Send scanned copy of Signed copyright form to journal email: email@example.com
+- Send digitally signed copyright form in PDF to journal email: email@example.com